Actions

 }}

 Formation Soccer: Human Cup '90 (フォーメーション・サッカー・ヒューマンカップ'90) is a football game developed and published by Human Entertainment for the PC Engine.
+Originally released in 1990, it is the first game in Human's Formation Soccer series of football games.

 Gameplay